-Note: 1.
-See "Alternate Functions of Port B" on page 69 for a detailed description of how to define the direction of the user defined SPI pins.
+Note: See "Alternate Functions of Port B" on page 55 for a detailed description of how to define the direction of the user defined SPI pins.

 The following code examples show how to initialize the SPI as a master and how to perform a simple transmission.
-DDR_SPI in the examples must be replaced by the actual data direction register controlling the SPI pins.
+DDR_SPI in the examples must be replaced by the actual Data Direction Register controlling the SPI pins.
 DD_MOSI, DD_MISO and DD_SCK must be replaced by the actual data direction bits for these pins.
-E.g. if MOSI is placed on pin PB5, replace DD_MOSI with DDB5 and DDR_SPI with DDRB.
+For example if MOSI is placed on pin PB5, replace DD_MOSI with DDB5 and DDR_SPI with DDRB.